Life Story of Bartlett A. “Bart” Schmidt

 Family friend and relative Gingie Reder related: “When Bart was young and his father Ted brought him to Olympia, Bart came down on the beach with the other kids, but just stood back and watched.
 He was brought up in such a strict and formal manner and having no siblings he didn’t seem to know how to play.
 He never wore casual clothes.”

-After his first wife died, Bart’s father Ted married Ruth Koppersmith.
+After Bart’s father, Ted, divorced his first wife, he married Ruth Coppersmith.
 They never had any children.
 Ted owned a lot of land on the Steamboat Island peninsula.
 He had a house built on a bluff above Edgewater Beach where he and Ruth often had guests for the weekend, including Governor Dixie Lee Ray, a good friend of Ruth’s.
 According to Bart, Ted was an early conservationist.
 He tagged many of the big trees to protect them as his house was being built.

 Career Life